 In the 1950s the sports watch came into its own; dive watches and chronographs necessitated larger cases and rotating bezels.
 By the ‘60s and ‘70s, case-making had matured to the point where almost any shape was possible.
 Heuer released the innovative square Monaco, OMEGA turned out countless wacky bulbous shapes and the space age inspired some fantastical creations from brands far and wide.

-RADO pioneered the use of scratchproof ceramic in the 1970s and many brands use it today in various forms, including the groundbreaking OMEGA Speedmaster Dark Side of the Moon, which is entirely made from ceramic, from dial to bezel to case.
-IWC uses ceramic cases for its Top Gun Pilot line, giving the watches a sinister, tactical look that serves well beyond the material’s durability.
-Most recently, carbon fiber has seen a boom in popularity as the tools and methods for its forging and machining have become more refined.
-Audemars Piguet has produced many of its Royal Oak Offshore sports watches in both forged carbon and ceramic, including the white ceramic Offshore Diver that debuted at SIHH this January.
+RADO pioneered the use of scratchproof ceramic in the 1970s and many brands use it today in various forms, from dials to bezels to cases.
+Black ceramic is easy to produce and can give watches a sinister, tactical look that serves well beyond the material’s durability, but more colors are becoming common.
+Carbon composites have seen a boom in popularity as the tools and methods for its forging and machining have become more refined.
+Brands like Girard-Perregaux have used carbon mixed with other elements to create exotic, avant-garde effects.

-Then there are the truly alternative case materials, from the ancient alloy, bronze, which is enjoying a renaissance in popularity, to a Richard Mille that is made entirely of transparent sapphire.
-At BaselWorld, Linde Werdelin debuted a watch, the Oktopus Moonlite, whose case, which the brand is calling “Alloy Linde Werdelin” or ALW, is rendered in an entirely new material that is colorless, half the weight of titanium and twice and hard as stainless steel.
+There are yet more alternative case materials as well, from the ancient alloy, bronze, which continues to enjoy popularity, to watches made entirely of transparent sapphire.
+Independent watchmaker David Rutten’s debut watch had a case made of meteorite, a material seen as exotic even when only used for dials.
 Materials have gotten so exotic and watch companies so good at using them that they are almost taken for granted.
 But these materials still require great skill, expense and tooling to craft into a watch case.